-The config:list command lists all configuration values, both for your ownCloud setup, along with any apps.
+The config:list command lists all configuration values for your ownCloud setup as well as for any apps.

-'''

 sudo -u www-data php occ config:list [options] [--] [<app>]

-'''

 By default, passwords and other sensitive data are omitted from the report so that the output can be posted publicly (e.g., as part of a bug report).
 You can see a sample output in the example below.